nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 }
 ```

-This completely unrolls the line drawing part resulting in a fairly large, 286 byte PRG.
+This completely unrolls the line drawing part resulting in a fairly large 286 byte PRG.

 Before diving into optimized variants, let's make a couple of observations: